-Suzion Energy Limited ("the Company") is a private Company with liability limited by shares incorporated in the Republic of Mauritius on 17 March 2016.
+Suzlon Energy Limited ("the Company") is a private Company with liability limited by shares incorporated in the Republic of Mauritius on 17 March 2006.
 The Company holds a Category 1 Global Business Licence and is regulated by the Financial Services Commission.
-The Company has its registered office at c/o Navitas Corporate Services, 13, St Clement Street, Curopipe, Mauritius.
+The Company has its registered office at c/o Navitas Management Services Ltd., Navitas House, Robinson Lane, Floreal, Republic of Mauritius.